 - BPA-Free Tritan plastic is the gold standard

-- Owners reported no black specks in their filtered water (a common complaint with Brita filters)
+- No black specks (a common complaint with Brita filters)

-- Most owners reported a heavy reduction in chlorine taste and a delicious crisp-tasting water
+- Heavy reduction in chlorine taste and a delicious crisp-tasting water

 - The anti-slip silicone bottom is a nice touch